 If a student is unable to sit an examination due to unforeseen circumstances, the student's tutor must be notified as soon as possible so that they can seek permission from the Registrar for the desired course of action (e.g. deferral until the next available sitting).
 Relevant supporting documentation must be submitted as soon as possible both to the Registrar's Office and the tutor e.g. med cert.

-An unexcused absence from an examination is recorded as NS (non-submission/sitting)

-Examination results are published on MAESTRO, the student management system.
+An unexcused absence from an examination is recorded as NS (non-submission/sitting) Examination results are published on MAESTRO, the student management system.
 It is the responsibility of each student to inform themselves of the results of the examinations by consulting MAESTRO.
-Any student who has failed the annual or supplemental examinations should attend the script viewing morning on the day after publication of results and/or contact their tutor.
+Any student who has failed the annual or re-assessment examinations should make arrangements the day after publication of results, to meet with the relevant lecturer and/or contact their tutor.
 If the tutor is unavailable, the student should contact the Registrar's Office.
 Students' results may be returned as "Withheld" for outstanding fees or library fines until the outstanding fees are paid.

-In exceptional circumstances, following the supplemental examinations, a student's tutor may apply to the Court of First appeal for permission to sit a special examination.
-Special examinations may be recommended only where a student has been unable to complete their examinations at the supplemental session due to illness or other grave cause.
+In exceptional circumstances, following the re-assessment examinations, a student's tutor may apply to the Court of First appeal for permission to sit a special examination.
+Special examinations may be recommended only where a student has been unable to complete their examinations at the re-assessment session due to illness or other grave cause.